Experience Modifications

 • Price changes - used to update the prices on one or more products directly

-• Offers - these deliver discounts and other promotions that appear in the cart and at checkout without the need for coupon codes.
+• Offers - these deliver discounts and other promotions that appear on the PDP, in the cart, and at checkout without the need for coupon codes.

-You can combine several modifications in one Personalization, subject to limitations.
+You can combine several modifications in one Experience, subject to limitations.

 You can also limit which site pages your changes apply to by using Page Targeting.